kaihuchen/articles/Bugs/index.md

   - The following problems are not actually within the scope of the Abductive Reasoning Test, but nonetheless listed here for reference:
     - The two HuggingChat chatbots show a kind of flip-floping behavior whenever user asks it to inspect whether a certain assertion is factual or inferred.
     - The two OpenAI chatbots show that they can be guided to re-inspect a certain assertion, and eventually reaching the correct conconclusion.
+- **Conclusions**:

+  1. Standard benchmarks often cannot detect false assertions (e.g., people were singing "Happy Birthday" in Question #1) that are made by a chatbot under the surface.

+  2. By understanding that sometimes false assertions are made through defective abductive reasoning, we can then design follow-up questions to uncover the mistakes that a chatbot has made.

+  3. This gives us a systematic method for uncovering cases of hallucination that are hard to find with standard benchmarks.

+  4. Surprisingly, of the six chatbots tested, only the Google Gemini Advanced passed the tests.

+  5. This is also one of the reasons why you should never entrust a single chatbot with something really important, unless you have a way to get such problems under control.

+  6. It would make sense to create a special benchmark to test problems in abductive reasoning, and that all chatbots vendors also publish test results.

+  7. If you are training or acquiring an advanced LLM, then you definitely should try the Abduction Reasoning Test on it to ensure that it is trustworthy.
+Other factors such as computing speed, token window size, number of parameters, etc., are actually secondary in comparison.

 - **Test results**: chatbot's replies are sometimes edited for readability
   - For **Question #1** (correct answer is B):